Southern Ohio Correctional Facility

 Maximum security prison in Scioto County, Ohio, U.S.

-The Southern Ohio Correctional Facility (commonly referred to as Lucasville) is a maximum security prison located just outside Lucasville in Scioto County, Ohio.
+The Southern Ohio Correctional Facility (commonly referred to as Lucasville) is a maximum-security prison located just outside Lucasville in Scioto County, Ohio, United States.
 The prison was constructed in 1972.
 As of 2023, the warden is Cindy Davis.

 The prison is perhaps best known for its April 1993 riot, in which a total of 450 prisoners participated, resulting in an eleven-day standoff between rioters and law enforcement.
 One corrections officer and nine inmates were killed during the riot.
 The riot has been described as one of the largest crises in Ohio prison history and one of the longest prison sieges in U.S. history.

 Composition

 The eastern portion resides in Jefferson Township, while the western portion is in Valley Township.

 1993 riot

-On Easter Sunday, April 11, 1993, 450 Lucasville inmates, including an unlikely alliance of the prison gangs (Gangster Disciples, Black Muslims and the Aryan Brotherhood), rioted and took over the facility for eleven days.
-The prisoners' main concerns were serious overcrowding and mismanagement of the facility and Muslim frustration stemming from mandated tuberculosis testing.
-In the Netflix documentary series Captive, inmate Siddique Abdullah Hasan (Carlos Sanders) claims that Muslim prisoners refused the test because it contained phenol, and therefore went against Islamic restrictions concerning the handling and consumption of alcohol.
-Investigations conducted after the riot found that the gangs were also collaborating to murder inmates accused of being informants.
-One corrections officer and nine inmates were killed during the riot.
-Five inmates believed to have been informants were beaten to death at the start of the riot.
-Two inmates were repeatedly stabbed to death and a third had paper and plastic stuffed into his mouth before being strangled to death by cords.
+On April 11, 1993, 450 Lucasville inmates, including prison gangs (Gangster Disciples, NOI, and the Aryan Brotherhood), rioted and took over the L-Side section of the facility for eleven days.
+The prisoners' main concerns were serious overcrowding, mismanagement of the facility, and frustration stemming from mandated tuberculosis testing.
+In the Netflix documentary series Captive, inmate Carlos Sanders claimed that Muslim inmates refused testing because it contained phenol (which went against Islamic restrictions concerning the handling and consumption of alcohol).
+Investigations conducted after the riot found that gangs were also collaborating to murder inmates accused of being informants.
+During the riot, one corrections officer and nine inmates were killed.
+At the riot’s start, inmates believed to have been informants were beaten to death.
+Two inmates were repeatedly stabbed to death; a third inmate had paper and plastic stuffed into his mouth before he was strangled to death.

-During negotiations, the inmates did not feel they were being taken seriously and there was discussion of killing a corrections officer in retaliation.
+During negotiations, the inmates did not feel they were being taken seriously, and there was discussion of killing a corrections officer in retaliation.
 Though the group never reached a decision on the killing, one of the prisoners decided to act.
 According to the prosecution, Officer Robert Vallandingham, who had been taken hostage, was handcuffed and strangled with a dumbbell from the prison weight room.
-However, testimony by Dr. Richard Fardal, Franklin County Deputy Coroner, disputed the claim that Officer Vallandingham was killed by a weight, saying that there was "no injury to the voice box or the trachea" and that "Mr. Vallandingham died solely and exclusively as a result of ligature strangulation."
+However, testimony by Richard Fardal, Franklin County Deputy Coroner, disputed the claim that Officer Vallandingham was killed by a weight, saying that there was "no injury to the voice box or the trachea" and that "Mr. Vallandingham died solely and exclusively as a result of ligature strangulation."
 Testimonies vary as to which prisoner was responsible for his murder.
-During those eleven days, representatives from the Gangster Disciples, Black Muslims and Aryan Brotherhood met every day in an improvised leadership council.
+Over one week-and-one-half gang representatives met daily in an improvised leadership council.

-The riot eventually ended after eleven days on April 21.
+The riot eventually concluded on April 21.
 Prison officials agreed to review the prisoners' complaints, which resulted in the prisoners' surrender.

 Communications issues experienced during the response to the riot contributed to the state's decision to build an interoperable statewide radio system.